pirica/Raspberry-Pi/README.md

 # pi
-I have made my own owncloud on my new RaspberryPi.
+I have made my own OwnCloud on my new RaspberryPi.
 I also decide to create a little Website, to learn html and css.